-The Parks and Recreation Department online survey was available from March May through April June 2015, and 21 and provided helpful and insightful public input on the current park system and desires for new parks or improvements.
+The Parks and Recreation Department online survey was available from May through June 2021 and provided helpful and insightful public input on the current park system and desires for new parks or improvements.
 The PROS Plan Community Survey was advertised through the Parks and Recreation Department email distribution, through the newsletter, social media, and through the City of Poulsbo website.
-The survey garnered 274 total responses There were 277 responses to the survey.
-The survey was structured in three different parts: General linformation, parks, and recreation.
-The survey results of the community survey are found in Appendix B, but highlights of the survey are as follows:
+There were 277 responses to the survey.
+The full survey results are found in Appendix B, but highlights of the survey are as follows: